-Please also note that for the purposes of this appendix, voluntary workers are considered to be employees.
+Please also note that for the purposes of this appendix, Voluntary Workers (as defined in legislation, and distinct from most volunteers) are considered to be employees.

-1. The Organisations acknowledge that:

-- a) Good employment and volunteer management practice is a core responsibility of each Organisation that employs people. - b) statutory frameworks of employment practice exist, and activities undertaken by each of the Organisations are subject to these frameworks, with some variations accounting for size and jurisdiction. - c) An employment concern occurring within the operations of one Organisation, may be a serious incident or notifiable event requiring reporting to the Charity Commission or OSCR by that Organisation. - d) An employment concern occurring within the operations of one Organisation, may have implications for other Organisations, and may need to be communicated to those other Organisations.

-- a) Provide ad hoc advice and guidance to the Organisations in maintaining good employment and volunteer management practice. - b) Provide and, in consultation with the other Organisations, regularly update model employment and volunteer documents for use by the other Organisations.

-- a) Consider use of the model documents provided by BYM. - b) Inform other Organisations, via BYM contact points where necessary, where an employment concern has arisen in their organisation which may have significant implications for another Organisation or for the Society as a whole. - c) Where they are informed of a serious incident or notifiable event relating to employment in another Organisation or Quaker body (the "Reporting Organisation") which has significant implications for their Organisation (the "Receiving Organisation"), consider whether the incident also requires reporting as a serious incident or notifiable event by the Receiving Organisation. - d) At least annually consider their employment policy and practice and arrangements for recruiting and managing volunteers at a trustee meeting for church affairs.
+- 1. The Organisations acknowledge that: - a) Good employment and volunteer management practice is a core responsibility of each Organisation that employs people. - b) activities undertaken by each of the Organisations are subject to employment law and good practice requirements, depending on their particular circumstances and jurisdiction. - c) An employment concern occurring within the operations of one Organisation, may be a serious incident or notifiable event requiring reporting to the Charity Commission or OSCR by that Organisation. - d) An employment concern occurring within the operations of one Organisation, may have implications for other Organisations, and may need to be communicated to those other Organisations. - 2.
+BYM will: - a) Provide ad hoc advice and guidance to the Organisations in maintaining good employment and volunteer management practice. - b) Provide and, in consultation with the other Organisations, regularly update model employment and volunteer documents for use by the other Organisations. - 3.
+All Organisations will: - a) Consider use of the model documents provided by BYM. - b) Subject to the constraints imposed by any confidentiality requirements and data protection law, inform other Organisations, via BYM contact points where necessary, where an employment concern has arisen in their organisation which may have significant implications for another Organisation or for the Society as a whole. - c) Where they are informed of a concern relating to employment in another Organisation or Quaker body (the "Reporting Organisation") which has significant implications for their Organisation (the "Receiving Organisation"), consider whether the concern also requires reporting as a serious incident or notifiable event by the Receiving Organisation. - d) At least annually consider their employment policy and practice and arrangements for recruiting and managing volunteers at a trustee meeting for church affairs.

-Appendix 7: Lettings and Hiring
+Appendix 7: Property, Lettings and Hiring